-Custom-designed and lead Mission Trips (groups >5)
+Custom-designed and lead Mission Trips (minimum 6 people for 6 nights)

 One of COAR Peace Mission’s objectives is to keep the spirit of service and solidarity spirit that was so present in the Cleveland Mission Team alive.
 If your college, university, parish or organization would like to travel to El Salvador to serve and to be in solidarity with the people, we can arrange an incredible trip for you.

 What kind of service can you provide at COAR?
 Simple.
 The single greatest career skill that can be developed in our school is the ability for the children to speak English.
 We offer English language classes at every grade level.
 But, what the kids really need is a chance to talk one-on-one with native English speakers.
 Therefore, unlike other service trips where US citizens build fences or paint buildings, we welcome you into our English classrooms to become teachers and ambassadors of US culture.